 Specifications

-Fit system: Adjustable retention
+Fit system: Adjustable fit system

 Visor: Adjustable peak